 How To Clean Flooring

 It’s a sad reality because your floors, carpets, and rugs will eventually become dirty no matter how clean your house is.
-The flooring in your home can become rather messy due to everything you track in on your shoes, the natural accumulation of dust, crumbs accidentally dropped from the kitchen table, etc. The good news is that a bit of upkeep goes a long way—mainly if you attack the filth in the most efficient method possible for each type of floor.
+The flooring in your home can become rather messy due to everything you track in on your shoes, the natural accumulation of dust, crumbs accidentally dropped from the kitchen table, etc. The good news is that some upkeep goes a long way—mainly if you attack the filth in the most efficient method possible for each type of floor.
 So, how to clean flooring?

 Standard Method of Cleaning Floors

 Most people believe they already know how to mop a floor, but a common mistake is forgetting to use a second bucket to rinse water, which is crucial—using simply a bucket of wash water and rinsing the mop in the same water used to wash the floor.
 Use two buckets instead of one for the detergent solution and another for the rinse water after finishing the detergent solution.
-Use a bucket for wash water and fill a sink basin with fresh water to rinse if necessary.
+Use a bucket for washing water and fill a sink basin with fresh water to rinse if necessary.

 Different Types of Flooring and the Best Way to Clean Them